 A tax audit is the review of an organisation’s role as a taxable entity by the government.
 By conducting a tax audit (“Audit”), government auditors (“Auditor”) in the UAE ascertain whether a business is operating in-line with the tax laws including VAT and Excise laws amongst others.
 The objective of the Audit is to ensure that the tax liability is correctly ascertained, is paid correctly and tax due is collected and submitted to the government within the stipulated time.

 It is expected that over time most entities registered for VAT will be subject to an Audit.
 Non-compliance with tax laws is likely to result in penalties and loss of reputation.
-A preliminary internal tax review by VAT experts before the actual Audit ensures that an organisation is:
+A preliminary internal tax review by value-added tax consultants in Dubai before the actual Audit ensures that an organisation is:

 - adhering to the relevant tax laws